 Chapter 4: The Genesis account and prophets

 Where better to start our study of Bible prophets than right at the beginning, in the Book of Genesis.
 Genesis is not known for providing us with an abundance of prophets, even though it covers a period of over 2000 years, significant as it is longer than the entire period covered by the rest of the Old Testament.
-Yet it is vital to our study of the prophets; missing it out would be tantamount to reading a book from half way through.
-Genesis means origin or beginning, for it tell us how much that is significant in the world as we know it now came into being.
+Yet is vital to our study of the prophets; missing it out would be tantamount to reading a book from half way through.
+Genesis means origin or beginning, for it tells us how much that is significant in the world as we know it now came into being.

 Like the proverbial football match, sometimes seen as a game of two halves, Genesis can be divided, unequally it is true, into two halves:

-Part 2 is nearly 4 times as long as Part 1, and it only covers four generations of mainly one family (that of Abraham) and a period of not much more than 200 years, one tenth the size of Part 1.
+Part 2 is nearly 4 times as long as Part 1, and it only covers four generations of mainly one family (that of Abraham) and a period of not much more than 200 years, one tenth the period covered by Part 1.
 If we are to work on the basis of the Bible, including Genesis, is the Word of God, it reflects what God deems as important and tantalizingly, sometimes, omits certain details.
-Part 1 tells us for the first time about much God deemed important: the creation of the world, how God established two genders, the creation mandate, the institution of marriage, the origin of sin, the pathway to redemption, angels and demons, sacrifices and offerings, how nations began, culture and industry, and a lot more besides.
+Part 1 tells us for the first time about much God deemed important: the creation of the world, how He established two genders, the creation mandate, the institution of marriage, the origin of sin, the pathway to redemption, angels and demons, sacrifices and offerings, how nations began, culture and industry, and a lot more besides.

 The significant origin not covered is that of God Himself, and all we are told is there right at the start: “In the beginning God” (1:1) – and it is a mind-blowing thought that God always was, is, and will be.
 Part 1 tells us of how He wanted to have a relationship with those He created and how they fell out of His favour through disobedience (despite being given free reign, they did the one thing that was forbidden), even though God still wanted to (and did) extend His favour to humankind, even though we read, prior to the Flood: “And it repented the Lord that he had made man on the earth, and it grieved him at his heart” (6:6), and yet, despite man’s rebellion, God continued to graciously reach out to him.